DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 ### Required Orientation / Training
 * Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.

-* Students *without* a Lab Sticker must receive in-person shop training before gaining access to any NYIT SoAD Labs
+* Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.

 * Students must complete the Laser Cutting Training.
-This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment
+This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment.

 ### Laser Cutting Appointments

-**Appointment Sign-Ups**
+**General Information**

+* One appointment reserves one laser cutter for 25 minutes

+* If a student is signing up for their first Laser Cutting Appointment, they will be required to dedicate 15-20 minutes of their appointment to training with a Student Worker

+* Students are responsible for preparing their Rhino file and material before their laser cutting appointment
+  * The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.

 * Students are required to be finished cutting and cleaning up by the end of their appointment time.
-The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.

-* Appointments are 25 minutes long

-* Sign-ups open 7 days beforehand

-* Students can book up to 3 laser appointments per week

 **Cancellations / No-Shows**

-* Students can cancel appointments up to 1 hour before scheduled laser cut time
+* Students can cancel appointments up to 1 hour before scheduled laser cut time.

-* Appointments will be cancelled if student does not show up 10 minutes into their appointment time and the rest of the student's appointments for the week will be cancelled
+* Appointments will be cancelled if student does not show up 10 minutes into their appointment time and the rest of the student's appointments for the week will be cancelled.

 **Materials**